TimMatheis/travel_planner/README.md

 ![Demo](demonstration/demo.gif)

 # File description:
-Our github repository divides itself into four folders:
+Our github repository divides itself into five folders:

 •	`audio` folder: this folder contains an audio file which is used in the code.